globe-and-citizen/layer8/README.md

 #### Frontend Setup

-1. Open `sp_mocks/wgp/frontend` path
+1. Navigate to the sp_mocks/wgp/frontend directory.
-2. Set `.env` value the same as what we have in `.dev.env`
+2. Set the .env values to match those in .dev.env.

-after everything is set run the frontend :
+After everything is set up, run the frontend with:

 ```bash
 npm run dev